Skip to main content

 All Permit to Practice applications must include:

-• Permit to Practice Application Form – must be signed and dated by both the COO/Authorized Designate and professional(s) assuming responsibility for the practice
+• Permit to Practice Application Form – must have signed declarations by both the COO/Authorized Designate and professional(s) assuming responsibility for the practice

 • the application fee, annual dues and stamp fee must be submitted with your completed application.
 Application fees are non-refundable.
 The only circumstance that the annual dues and stamp fee would be refunded is if your application for registration was not approved by Council and/or Registrar.